Talks on Internet treaty fail as U.S. bloc won't sign

 But he said the 12-day meeting "has succeeded in bringing unprecedented public attention to the different and important perspectives that govern global communications."

-The treaty is scheduled to be signed at 1330 GMT on Friday.
+The treaty is scheduled to be signed at 13:30 p.m.
+British time on Friday.

 (Reporting by Matt Smith in Dubai and Joseph Menn in San Francisco; Editing by Leila Abboud, Nick Zieminski and Leslie Adler)